 Ditching the Old Website Design

 Ideally, this situation would never happen in real life.
 After all, contractors take time to make sure their inventory performs as designed.
-But what if you heard of a contractor that knew of the part flaw and still continued selling the system without warning customers?
+But what if you heard of a contractor that knew of the part flaw and continued selling the system without warning customers?
 You’d probably be pretty angry, and rightly so.

 Escaping from Stagnant Online Performance